rishabhkumardeveloper/Bookify/website/MyHealthcareBot/data/nlu.md

 - I want to book food for my movie.
 - order food
 - booking food

-##intent:replyofhowyoufeel
+- i wanna order food
+- i wanna buy food

+##intent:replyofhowyoufeel1
 - I would like chinese

-- I would like some rolls
+##intent:replyofhowyoufeel2
 - I would like indian
-- please give me some thai food

 ##intent:ask1

 - some chicken
 - i would like noodles
+- noodles
+- Done

 ##intent:ask2
 - 1